 Next door, the Charles Tallman Archives & Research Center contains historical documents, photographs, and other resources for genealogy and historical research and inquiry.

 The Helen Jeffris Wood Museum Center offers a small gift shop and exhibit galleries that feature Pauline Pottery and Pickard China, as well as rotating exhibits celebrating the history and heritage of Rock County.
-The 2017 theme is History in Focus: Sharing Stories.
-Supporting Community.
 The Rock County Historical Society also hosts a series of interactive, educational and entertaining events.